vaskoGut/Learning/README.md

 The process of transpilation is a process of taking source code and rewriting it to accomplish the same results but using syntax that’s understood by older browsers.

+65. ### react-create-element-alternative
+To not use reactcreateelement we use JSX.

 ***Two-way data binding:***
 Data flows in both directions:
 Data/State  <──────>  UI